Inside: Trying to decide between Tahiti, Moorea, and Bora Bora? Here are 3 reasons Moorea is without a doubt the best choice in French Polynesia.

 #3) See #2

 And there you have it!
-All you really need to know about planning your Tahitian holiday.
-Along with my 3 most persuasive arguments for skipping Bora Bora in favor of lesser-known Moorea.
+Everything you need to know to plan your Tahitian holiday.
+And my 3 most persuasive arguments for skipping Bora Bora in favor of lesser-known Moorea.

-Sadly, the next morning I had to take the ferry back to Papeete to catch my flight back to LA for my final stop in Cabo.
+Sadly, the next morning it’s time to take the ferry back to Papeete to catch my flight back to LA and on to my final stop on RTW #6, Cabo San Lucas.

 It’s been an amazing couple of days in my own private paradise.
 I can’t wait to return someday.
-(2015 Update: Who could have guessed that I’d be returning just a few years later on my honeymoon!)
+(Update: I never would have guessed that I would return just a few years later on my honeymoon!)

 Read More: Honeymoon Paradise in Tahiti

-As the ferry docked in Papeete, I was greeted with a beautiful rainbow over the town proving that sometimes even the least attractive part of Tahiti can take your breath away.
+As the ferry docks in Papeete, I am greeted with a beautiful rainbow over town.
+Which just goes to show that even the least attractive part of Tahiti can still take your breath away.

 Next up…a full week of whale watching and obligatory poolside margaritas in Cabo San Lucas, Mexico.

-Then, back to the real world (zero stars, do not recommend).
+Then, sigh, back to the real world (zero stars, do not recommend).